casimiri/SOC/mde-asr-rules/attack-surface-reduction-rules.md

 ## The scenario

 > You have a Microsoft 365 E5 subscription.
 You plan to deploy Microsoft Defender for Endpoint to: block executable content from email messages, and block unsigned processes that run from USB drives.
-Which Defender for Endpoint capability should you use?

 **Answer: attack surface reduction (ASR) rules.**